 - Preheat oven to 400º, grease a 9 x 13 baking dish.

 - In a large skillet over medium heat, add the ground beef, cooking for about 2 minutes until it starts to brown.
 Then add the onions and mushrooms and cook until the beef is cooked through and the mushrooms have browned, about 8 minutes.
-Remove to a large bowl.
+If there is extra grease, drain it.
+Place in a large bowl.

 - In the same skillet, add butter and melt over medium heat.
 Add flour and cook for a minute.
 Slowly whisk in chicken broth adding gradually.
 Next slowly add milk and cook until it is slightly thickened.
 Remove from the heat and add sour cream, Worcestershire sauce.
 Salt and pepper to taste.